MrWhiteC/NLU_Project2025/README.md

 **Conclusion:**

 CySecED is a newly introduced dataset for cybersecurity event detection (ED), addressing the limitations of CASIE by expanding event types from 5 to 30 and incorporating document-level context.
 Evaluation of state-of-the-art models reveals that current ED systems struggle with CySecED, with the best model achieving only 68.4% F1, far below human performance (81.0% F1).
 The results highlight the need for document-aware architectures and domain-adapted embeddings to improve cybersecurity ED.
 Future work includes event argument annotation and the exploration of advanced deep learning models.
 CySecED will be publicly released to support further research in NLP for cybersecurity.

+**Gaps:**
+Existing ED datasets focus on event trigger detection but do not address cyber threat intelligence (CTI) retrieval.
+Traditional methods struggle with capturing nuanced attack relationships, and graph-based ED models remain underexplored in CTI

 **Relevance to Our Project:**
 - Since our chatbot will **classify threats based on cybersecurity news**, insights from **document-aware architectures** will improve our **Retrieval-Augmented Generation (RAG) approach**.